Email bounce management

 Cumulative bounce settings

-To view current bounce settings:
+To view and adjust the current settings:

-Go to Project settings.
+- Go to Project settings.

-Under Campaigns > Channels, select Emails.
+- Under Campaigns > Channels, select Emails.

-Go to Email suppression > Bounce management.
+- Go to Email suppression > Bounce management.

-- Review the parameters.
+- Review or update the following parameters:

 Invalidate contacts

-- Set the customer attribute
+- The customer attribute

-- channel: How the invalidation was identified.
+invalid_contactevent is tracked, logging the following details:- channel: How the invalidation was identified.

 - contact_info: The affected email address.